zachfi/puppet-bsd/README.md

 [![Build Status](https://travis-ci.org/puppetlabs-operations/puppet-bsd.png?branch=master)](https://travis-ci.org/puppetlabs-operations/puppet-bsd)

 A Puppet module for managing aspects of BSD.
 Currently supported are FreeBSD and OpenBSD.
+In here will be various facts, functions and classes for tuning and configuring a system, both router and host configurations.

+It is intended that Puppet users of this code use only the classes and facts in their manifests.
+The rest of the code here is simply to support the interface supplied by the manifests.
+Implementing the functions directly is not advised, as the implementation may shift over time as the module requires.

 ## Network